Greenhouse Fall Tour: DIY & Vintage Inspired

-Today I’m excited to share my DIY Greenhouse Fall Tour with you.
+Hey friends, I’m excited to share my first Greenhouse Fall Tour with you.
 It was so much fun to pull from nature to decorate the greenhouse with fall persimmons and autumn leaves.
 You will also see a review of all the DIY projects that we’ve added since the greenhouse was built.
 I hope you love the selections as much as I do.
+Let’s get started on the tour!

 Welcome to The Greenhouse Fall Tour

-Today’s tour begins as we approach the greenhouse from the flower garden side.
-A few summer blooms are still hanging on and I’m reluctant to remove them just yet.
+Today’s tour begins as we approach the greenhouse from the side of the flower garden.
+A few summer blooms are still hanging on, and I’m reluctant to remove them just yet.

-Since we rarely enter the greenhouse from the front porch, I decided to fill the porch with pumpkins, bird house and fall flowers.
-In addition, some autumn leaves and fall berries were gathered to add a cozy fall feel.
+Since we rarely enter the greenhouse from the front porch, I decided to fill the porch with pumpkins, a birdhouse, and fall flowers.
+Additionally, some autumn leaves and fall berries were gathered to add a cozy, fall-like feel.

 Enter the Greenhouse